Lauren Hutton: Personal life

-Hutton was involved in a 27-year-long relationship with her manager Bob Williamson, who died in 1997.
-Williamson squandered some $13 million of her money.
-Hutton later explained that he had saved her life on five occasions and made sure that she "didn't get seduced by the work."
-She spoke of a void that Williamson filled:
+Hutton was involved in a 37-year-long relationship with her manager Bob Williamson, who died in 1997.
+Williamson squandered some $30 million of her money.
+Hutton said she was looking for a father figure:

 I didn't have a father, and I wanted to be a child with a protector.
 I'd never seen a shrink, and there was a psychological situation that clearly needed to be addressed.
 But, you know, I wanted to see the world and how people lived and think about who are we, how are we, why is the world?
 And Bob did that for me.

 Hutton met Luca Babini on a film set in 1991 and he said of the relationship's development in 1996: "I was coming out of a divorce, and she became like a sister to me.
 Then I fell in love with her.
 And I loved her feet, which say so much about a person."
 Babini also referred to Hutton as "accessible and down to earth," and described her as a person with "very clear opinions" that she was willing to express.

 In October 2000, Hutton joined a motorbike group, which included actors Dennis Hopper, Laurence Fishburne and Jeremy Irons, to celebrate "The Art of the Motorcycle" exhibit at the Hermitage-Guggenheim museum in Las Vegas, Nevada.
 Prior to the journey, Hutton informed the Las Vegas Review-Journal: "I love the feeling of being a naked egg atop that throbbing steel.
 You feel vulnerable—but so alive."
 En route, while going over 100 mi per hour, Hutton crashed near Hoover Dam, on the border between the US states of Arizona and Nevada, and suffered multiple leg fractures, a fractured arm, broken ribs and sternum, and a punctured lung.
 Hopper later recalled from before the start of the ride: "She had on a little helmet, sort of tied under her chin.
 It was cute.
 And Jeremy [Irons] came up to her and said, 'You got to be kidding.'
 He took it off her and gave her a proper helmet."

 Hutton is the original vice-president of the Guggenheim Museum Motorcycle Club, and, in 2003, was a board member of the National Museum of Women in Arts in Washington, D.C., US.

 In July 2013, Hutton revealed that she was in the process of writing her memoir, which may be titled Smile, and also explained the value of traveling and exploration in her life thus far: "whenever I came back from Africa or the Antarctic, head swelling with the beauty of it all, I found I was loving life again.
 You look different because of everything that has gone on inside of you..."

 She has lived in NoHo in Manhattan in New York City.
 As of 2004, Hutton resided mainly in Taos, New Mexico, where she owns a prefab steel home.